milica-tomic/test_time_reinforcement_learning/README.md

 meaningful semantic clusters.

-Note that `vii` appear due to frequent co-occurrence with royal names (Henry VIII, Louis VII) in Wikipedia text — a direct consequence of distributional semantics rather than explicit encoding.
+Note that `vii` appear due to frequent co-occurrence with royal names (Henry VIII, Louis VII) in Wikipedia text, a direct consequence of distributional semantics rather than explicit encoding.

 ### 2. Analogy Accuracy